MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ## Verify that activation for Office 365 ProPlus succeeded

-On the shared computer, after you open any Office 365 ProPlus program, go to the following folder:
+On the shared computer, after you open any Office program, go to the following folder:

   %localappdata%\Microsoft\Office\16.0\Licensing